nabaskes/Pitchforker/README.md

 If you want to crawl deeper from a single starting point, change the global variable RECURSION_DEPTH at the start of scraper.py

+If you want to use more or fewer Python threads, change MAX_WORKERS at the start of scraper.py